Alarm-Siren/arduino-kicad-library/README.md

 Shield means the Arduino is designed to plug in from beneath your PCB; socket means it is designed to plug in from above.

+## Comments, Requests, Bugs & Contributions
+All are welcome.
+Please file an Issue or Pull Request at https://github.com/Alarm-Siren/arduino-kicad-library

+## License
+Copyright 2017, Nicholas Parks Young.
+Some Rights Reserved.
+This library is licensed under the GNU LGPL v2.1, which can be found in file LICENSE.txt.

 ## Library Setup
 To add this library to your KiCad Project, do the following steps:
 1. Copy the source files to your Project.
 Make sure that the Arduino.pretty folder structure is preserved.